ray-x/navigator.lua/README.md

 Please check [client setup](https://github.com/ray-x/navigator.lua/blob/26012cf9c172aa788a2e53018d94b32c5c75af75/lua/navigator/lspclient/clients.lua#L98-L234)

 The plugin can work with multiple LSP, e.g sqls+gopls+efm.
 But there are cases you may need to disable some of the servers.
-(Prevent loading multiple LSP for same source code.) e.g. I saw strange behaviours when I use pyls+pyright+pyls_ms together.
+(Prevent loading multiple LSP for same source code.) e.g. I saw strange behaviours when I use pylsp+pyright+jedi together.
 If you have multiple similar LSP installed and have trouble with the plugin, please enable only one at a time.

 ### Disable a lsp client loading from navigator